jiewenTsai/yuzu/README.md

 # 🍐 YUZU Project
-It's a note-taking project using github issues. 🍐 yuzu.
+It's a note-taking project using github _Issues_ and _Wiki_. 🍐 yuzu.